 Select the Straight Stitch, length 0.5 mm (for short locking stitches).

 Select the Needle Down function: this will help keep your hem aligned and avoid ‘jogged’ stitches.

-Use two plates under one of the front toes on foot to level it out so the stitching doesn’t jag or get off track while sewing a longer seam/hem at 5-6 stitches using Height Compensation Tool in place securely across beginning cross stitch seams until you finish completely with the needle down method.
+Use two plates under one of the front toes on the foot to level it out so the stitching doesn’t jag or get off track while sewing a longer seam/hem at 5-6 stitches using the Height Compensation Tool in place securely across beginning cross stitch seams until you finish completely with the needle down method.

 Step 6: Stitch The Hem With A Triple Straight Stitch

 Select the Triple Straight Stitch / Stitch length = 3 mm.

 Begin sewing until you wrap around to the beginning (cross-seam).
 After a few stitches, the rear of the foot will be passed the thick cross seam.

 Pause and remove height compensation tool from underfoot with Free Hand System making removal easy for your feet automatically lowers back in place once released FHS continue hemstitching around 3/8″ up until start where it began before is finished

 Step 7: Lock The Stitches At The End Of The Hem